awsdocs/aws-doc-sdk-examples/python/example_code/s3/s3_basics/ReadMe.md

 Tests can be run in two modes.
 By default, tests use the botocore Stubber, which captures requests before they are sent to AWS and returns a mocked response.
-Tests can also be run against your AWS account, in which case they will create and manipulate AWS resources, which may incur charges on your account.
+Tests can also be run against your AWS account, in which case they will create and manipulate AWS resources, which might incur charges on your account.

 To run all of the S3 tests with the botocore Stubber, run the following in your [GitHub root]/python/example_code/s3 folder.